cmulshine/diabetes-prediction-model/README.md

 1. Download the 'datasetPracticeFusionDiabetes.zip' Zip file, which consist of 17 different files, 2 common files and 15 data set-specific files in csv format.
 2. Load the files into the working file directory.
-3. Download the 'PracticeFusionDataSetDictionary.pdf' file for a dataset dictionary, a description of the table elements, and a chart showing how the tables are connected.
+3. Refer to the 'PracticeFusionDataSetDictionary.pdf' file for a dataset dictionary, a description of the table elements, and a chart showing how the tables are connected.
 4. Run the file 'diabetes_prediction.ipynb' in a Python IDE, which selects relevant data from the various files, merges them into a single dataframe, and create the machine learning models to form predictions.